top of page

 He ran the Whitton defence into each other attempting to counter his handling and elusiveness.

-Completely ignoring the setbacks they had suffered through the loss of key players Griffith unleashed a powerful team game eager to gain success from the opening bounce.
+Completely ignoring the setbacks, they had suffered through the loss of key players Griffith unleashed a powerful team game eager to gain success from the opening bounce.

-They had winners all round the ground to fully delight what must be a record first round gate at Griffith.
+They had winners all-round the ground to fully delight what must be a record first round gate at Griffith.

 With such a big gap in the final result, the home team naturally included the game's best players.